Addiction can be intolerable, but it is about pain. Recovery is possible.

 I have worked as a psychotherapist at a private residential addiction rehabilitation unit.
 Therefore, I can offer clients insights into their own recovery from alcohol dependency or addiction.

 Feel free to give me a ring for a chat.
 Or you can use my contact form.
 We can discuss how counselling can provide you with support.

 Therapy can help you to learn cope with your life in a healthy way.

-You can find my counselling practice in Stratford-upon-Avon or Leamington Spa.
+You can find my counselling practice in Snitterfield, Stratford-upon-Avon and Leamington Spa.

 Visit the resources page to access helplines and website details of useful organisations.